La Tosca: Act 3

 Cavaradossi tells Angelotti of a chamber in an ancient Roman well on the property where he can hide until he makes his escape.
 It had been used by one of Cavaradossi's ancestors when he fled Rome after stabbing a Medici.
 Tosca arrives to confront her lover about the fan Scarpia had shown her.
 Cavaradossi and Angelotti explain everything and she realizes with horror that she has been duped into leading Scarpia to them.
 On hearing the arrival of Scarpia and his men, Angelotti seeks refuge in the well.
 Scarpia demands to know where Angelotti is hidden.
-When Tosca and Cavardossi refuse to tell, Cavaradossi is taken off to be interrogated by the Procureur and tortured by Scarpia's assistant if he refuses to answer.
+When Tosca and Cavaradossi refuse to tell, Cavaradossi is taken off to be interrogated by the Procureur and tortured by Scarpia's assistant if he refuses to answer.
 Scarpia describes the torture device in great detail to Tosca, who is then made to listen to her lover's screams.
 Unable to bear it any longer, she reveals the hiding place, much to Cavaradossi's fury.
 Rather than be captured, Angelotti takes poison concealed in his ring.
 Scarpia orders his men to take Cavaradossi to the Castel Sant'Angelo for execution and orders Tosca to be brought there as well.